hraberg/akeem/README.md

 recursive function checks if its on stack, at a tail call, and unwinds itself instead of creating a new frame.

+Generated functions need to use the stack.
+Either by calculating the max size, or by using pushq %rbp, movq %rsp, %rbp so we have a stable reference to the frame.

+Potentially use %rax for number of arguments, similar to the x86-64 ABI.
+Have different functions with different arities with common wrapper.
+Varargs potentially marked as negative?

+Symbol table where each symbol gets an unique id (and offset) symbol_table_entry has pointer to both the value and the symbol, and potentially also unboxed version of the value pointer.

+Use callee saved registers %rbx (potentially %rbp) and %r12-%r15 for local variables.
+Save used registers in prologue for functions.
+Save used registers at start of let block if they are used afterwards.

+Number spilled local symbols negatively, so access is -(local_id * 8)%rbp.

+For calls, push each argument, skipping constants and local variables, then load the argument registers in order, either from the stack or by local variable reference.

+Closures modifying a local variable requires the variable to be moved to the heap.

 ## References